MikeRogers0/MikeRogersIO/source/blog/2013-08-08-my-web-development-stack.html.md

 ### Git

 I use Git for version control and deployment.
-I've been meaning to learn Capastrino, but as I've really only deployed to a single server it's still on my todo.
+I've been meaning to learn Capistrano, but as I've really only deployed to a single server it's still on my todo.